cycloptux/GiselleBot-Documentation/docs/source/utility/raidroom.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Kicks one or more users from a room.
-Kicked users will be able to re-join the room if they know the PIN.
+Kicked users will be able to re-join the room if they know the PIN or are re-invited.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^